-Using Location-Based Messages you can send out 4 distinct types of messages (each up to 90 characters).
+Using Location-Based Messages, you can send out four distinct types of messages (each up to 90 characters).
 Below you will find the different message types, their proximity level, and what they do.

 When attendees get the app for the first time, they will be asked for the permissions outlined below.
 Granting permissions enables the app to listen for signals that are being broadcast by the beacons.
 If an attendee detects a beacon signal, they will receive the Bluetooth message when they have been in range of the beacon for the time needed as explained above.

-- This feature requires users to grant DoubleDutch permission to access their Location (iOS) and Bluetooth (Android).
+- This feature requires users to grant DoubleDutch permission to access their Location and Bluetooth; they must select "Always Allow" when prompted.
 We require these permissions so that the app can listen for Bluetooth signals that are being broadcasted by the beacons.

 - On Android: users can turn Bluetooth off on their device at any time, to completely opt out of this feature or they can simply disable the Bluetooth message option.

 - On iOS: users can manage and revoke location permissions from their device settings, turn off Bluetooth, or disable Bluetooth messages from their profile settings.